Maná: Politics

+In September 2024, in response to Nicky Jam endorsing Donald Trump for president, Maná removed the song "De Pies a Cabeza," which they had recorded with Nicky Jam in 2016, from all digital platforms, stating that "Maná doesn't work with racists."

 FAO Ambassador

 The Food and Agriculture Organization of the United Nations (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger.
 FAO was founded on 16 October 1945 in Quebec City, Quebec, Canada.
 The FAO Goodwill Ambassadors Programme was initiated in 1999.
 Maná was nominated and appointed FAO Ambassadors on 16 October 2003.
 Maná emphasized that their song "Justicia, Tierra y Libertad" (in English: Justice, Land, and Liberty [Freedom]) from the Revolución de Amor album, is a message of hope and inspiration in the search of a world without hunger.